MND Australia

 • getting involved with a palliative care service to ensure the right support is there when you need it

-• managing finances and making a Will
+• managing finances, life insurance, superannuation and making a will

 • spiritual and religious plans